 The Nevada crime of willfully defying a traffic officer is a misdemeanor carrying up to six (6) months in jail and/or $1,000 in fines as well as four (4) demerit points.
 The typical fine in Las Vegas is $305.14

 The Nevada crime of removing a highway barrier or driving on a closed highway is a misdemeanor carrying up to six (6) months in jail and/or $1,000 in fines.
 The penalty is doubled if it occurs in a work zone.15

 Traffic ticket?
 Call a Nevada criminal defense attorney…

-If you have been cited for a traffic ticket in Nevada, call our Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673).
+If you have been cited for a traffic ticket in Nevada, call our Las Vegas criminal defense attorneys.
 We offer FREE consultations to discuss how we may be able to get your charges reduced or lessened with no traffic school, demerit points, or insurance rate increases.

 Cited in California?
 Contact our Los Angeles traffic attorneys.

 Cited in Colorado?
 Contact our Denver traffic attorneys.

 - NRS 484B.130 Double penalty for certain traffic violations committed in work zones; exception in certain temporary traffic control zones.
 1. Except as otherwise provided in subsections 2 and 6, a person who is convicted of a violation of a speed limit, or of NRS 484B.150, 484B.163, 484B.165, 484B.200 to 484B.217, inclusive, 484B.223, 484B.227, 484B.300, 484B.303, 484B.317, 484B.320, 484B.327, 484B.330, 484B.403, 484B.587, 484B.600, 484B.603, 484B.650, 484B.653, 484B.657, 484C.110 or 484C.120, that occurred: